ScionResearch/OnLocation-Gallagher-Bridge/README.md

 ### Gallagher

 - **Base URL** — the Command Centre server URL.
-- **API Key** — the operator's API key, used as the Basic auth password with an empty username.
+- **API Key** — the operator's API key.
+It is sent as the password in Basic auth with an empty username.
-- **Disable TLS Verification** — for self-signed certificates.
+- **Disable TLS Verification** — for self-signed or untrusted Command Centre certificates.

 ### SMTP (Alerts)